CEMPD/VERDI/doc/User_Manual/VerdiUserManual_1.6.0_alpha.md

 The **Tile Plot** displays gridded data defined as time steps and layers.
 It can also display grid cell time aggregate statistics.
 [Figure 10‑1](#Figure10-1) provides an example of the **Tile Plot** window.

 Figure 10‑1.
-Tile Plot Example
+Tile Plot Example<br>
 <img src="media/image026.png"/>

 ### Time Selection and Animation Controls